-The second year (level 5) provides students with knowledge and understanding of the role of social sciences in understanding the environment, with one compulsory module on environmental sociology and one on environmental economics.
+The second year (level 5) provides students with knowledge and understanding of the role of social sciences in understanding the environment and climate change responses with one compulsory module on environmental sociology and one on environmental economics.
 Two additional compulsory modules teach principles of environmental management and environmental policy and legislation.
-Students gain practical skills through a module in statistics, a module on methods of environmental analysis (natural science methods) and a module on Geographic Information Sustems (all compulsory).
+Students gain practical skills through a module in statistics (as part of their US program), a module on methods of environmental analysis (natural science methods) and a module on Geographic Information Systems (all compulsory).
 They can also choose between a module on environmental health and a module on environmental chemistry.
+A new module on Responses to Climate Change has been added to prepare students to address the most pressing global challenge of our days, climate change.